Woman with Lyme meningitis getting an ear exam.

 Can Lyme disease cause sudden hearing loss?

 Yes.
-Lyme disease sudden hearing loss can occur when spirochetes invade the eighth cranial nerve (vestibulocochlear nerve) causing sensorineural hearing loss.
-This case showed bilateral hearing loss that resolved completely with IV antibiotics and steroids.
+Lyme disease can affect the eighth cranial nerve, causing sensorineural hearing loss.
+In this case, the patient experienced bilateral hearing loss that resolved after treatment.

-How long after a tick bite can hearing loss develop?
+How long after a tick bite can hearing loss occur?

-Both represent cranial nerve involvement from neuroborreliosis.
-Facial palsy affects cranial nerve VII, while hearing loss affects cranial nerve VIII.
-When both occur together, this indicates multiple cranial nerve inflammation from meningeal infection.
+Both symptoms involve cranial nerve inflammation.
+Facial palsy affects cranial nerve VII, while hearing loss involves cranial nerve VIII.

-Should sudden hearing loss patients be asked about tick bites?
+Should patients with sudden hearing loss be asked about tick exposure?

 References: